Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 Do you feel understood and accepted?
 Do you feel valued?
 Do you feel supported?
-“Even being surrounded by others does not prevent feelings of loneliness.
-You can be in the middle of a crowd and still feel extremely alone,” she added.
+Even being surrounded by others does not prevent feelings of loneliness.
+You can be in the middle of a crowd and still feel extremely alone.

 Your emotional resources, including coping skills, may also make a difference.
 That’s why some people can manage being alone without feeling lonely.